maboiteaspam/dns-via-dht/README.md

 Provides an API to announce and resolve a domain name via DHT.

+It is using bitauth api to implement challenge identification of a peer announcing a domain we d like to resolve.

+Announcer attach a passphrase to each announced domains.

+Resolver performs a torrent lookup ad the domain name.

+Resolver will get various peers responder, It will challenge each of them using a public key.

+The first peer to resolve correctly the challenge is trusted and returned as the remote end point.

+# Beware

 Still a work in progress : )

 # Install